l975421700/DEEPICE_python_courses/README.md

     $ git clone https://github.com/l975421700/Finse_data_analysis

-For addtional preparation before the school, please go through the files in the folder 'preparation' in this repository.
+For preparation before the school, please go through the files in the folder 'preparation', and optionally the folder 'Finse_exercise'.

-1. python environment management with miniconda.ipynb
-2. Introduction to map plot with JupyterLab.ipynb
-3. Introduction to data analysis with JupyterLab.ipynb
-4. Data analysis with JupyterLab.ipynb